Balay ni Tan Juan

 The Araneta family decided to move out during the Japanese occupation, leaving the house abandoned for many years.
 It has since undergone various transformations: first as the home of Bago’s first high school, then later as headquarters for different companies.

 As the need for repairs and restoration began to pile up, the family decided to donate the mansion to the city of Bago in 1978.
-It was promptly declared a National Historical Landmark by the National Historical Commission and had received funding for its restoration.
+It was promptly declared a National Historical Landmark by the National Historical Commission and received funding for its restoration.

 “We are grateful that the city of Bago has undertaken the renovation of this house,” says Joey Solinap, an Araneta family descendant.
 He believes that learning about the past can contribute to the progress of the city.